Finding a Top Financial Advisor Firms in Deerfield, Illinois

 When analyzing securities, the firm relies on a blend of fundamental, technical and cyclical analysis.
 Fundamental analysis looks to gauge a company or fund’s value by examining overall financial and economic factors alongside its basic information.
-Technical analysis is the practice of analyzing historical price and volume data as a way to forecast future prices.
-Cyclical analysis involves looking over the relationship between market cycles and prices to forecast future price movement.
+Technical analysis looks at historical price and volume data as a way to forecast future prices.
+Cyclical analysis involves looking at the relationship between market cycles and prices to forecast future price movement.

 The firm engages in both long- and short-term purchase strategies when giving investment advice or constructing client portfolios.
 If a long-term purchase is made, this means the firm will look to hold on to the security for longer than a year.
 On the other hand, a short-term security will likely only stay in your portfolio for less than a year.

 Alera Investment Advisors, LLC is a large firm working with individuals, high-net-worth individuals, charitable organizations and corporations.
 The firm doesn’t impose a minimum investable asset requirement, but it does tailor some of its services to high-net-worth clients.

 Fees for investment advisory services here are calculated as a percentage of your assets under management (AUM), and are typically between 0.25% and 1.50%.
 Fees are paid every quarter and are based on the market value of your assets at the end of the previous quarter.
 If any of your assets are being managed by the automated management program, your fee rate will be 0.85%.
 Some advisors earn commissions.
 This is a potential conflict of interest, but advisors must always act in the best interest of the client.

 The team includes certified financial planners (CFPs).

 Alera Investment Advisors Background